-3.3.1 Strategy: NSW SES as advocates for recognition of emergency management considerations through participation in the floodplain risk management program.
+3.3.1 Strategy: NSW SES advocates for the recognition of emergency management considerations through participation in the floodplain risk management program.

-- NSW SES will provide coordinated and consistent emergency management advice to councils and other agencies in relation to the management of land that is subject to flooding or coastal inundation; and - NSW SES will provide advice, support, technical resources for NSW SES representatives to contribute effectively on local Floodplain Management Committees.
+- a.
+NSW SES will provide coordinated and consistent emergency management advice to councils and other agencies in relation to the management of land that is subject to flooding or coastal inundation; and - b.
+NSW SES will provide advice, support and technical resources for NSW SES representatives to contribute effectively to local Floodplain Management Committees.

-PREPARATION 4
+4 PREPARATION